rockettheme/docs/Docs/joomla/templates/fracture/INDEX.md

 ---
 title: Fracture
-description: Your Guide to Using the Fracture Theme for WordPress
+description: Your Guide to Using the Fracture Template for Joomla
-breadcrumb: /wordpress:WordPress/themes:Themes/!fracture:Fracture
+breadcrumb: /joomla:Joomla/!templates:Templates/!fracture:Fracture

 ---

 Introduction
 -----
+Fracture, the September 2012 template release, is the first RocketTheme template to be built on the Gantry4 Framework, which features a responsive layout core, a rejuvenated administrative interface and optimized coding.
+The template focuses on a clean and minimal design with a unique overlay system for stunning results.

 ![][fracture]
-Fracture, the April 2013 theme release, is a RocketTheme template built upon the Gantry4 Framework which features a responsive layout core, a rejuvenated administrative interface, and optimized coding.
-The theme focuses on a clean and minimal design with a unique overlay system for stunning results.

-The theme also uses LESS, a dynamic stylesheet language, that extends CSS with dynamic behavior.
+The template also uses LESS, a dynamic stylesheet language, that extends CSS with dynamic behaviour.
 RokSprocket further benefits from custom styling, adding rich focus to a conservative design backdrop.

+>> NOTICE: Fracture is a Joomla 2.5 and Joomla 3.x Template.

 Requirements
 -----
-* Apache 2.x or Microsoft IIS 7
+* Apache 2.2+ or Microsoft IIS 7
-* PHP 5.3.x
+* PHP 5.3+
 * MySQL 5.0.4 or higher
-* WordPress 3.2+
+* Joomla 2.5 or 3.1+
 * Gantry Framework

->> NOTE: Gantry v4.0.6+ is required for Fracture to work correctly.
+>> NOTE: Gantry v4.0+ is required for Fracture to work correctly.
 For more details on the Gantry Framework, please visit its [Dedicated Website][gantry].

 Key Features
 -----
+* Joomla 2.5.x / 3.0.x Compatible
 * Responsive Layout
 * 8 Preset Styles
+* 84 Module Positions
+* 9 Styled and 25 Structural Module Suffixes
 * RokSprocket Responsive Layout Integrated
-* 84 Widget Positions
-* 9 Styled and 25 Structural Widget Variations
-* RokGallery Styling Integrated
+* Styled Support for Responsive K2 Layout
 * Powerful Gantry 4 Framework
 * Custom Content Typography
 * Fusion MegaMenu & Splitmenu